9 Best Leather Sneakers for Men 2025 | Minimalist, Low Profile, Dressy Sneaks

-While it’s safe to say that they pair well with most outfits, some sneakers are more versatile than others.
-For our money, the most versatile style is the leather court trainer, which is what you’d probably recognize as the “minimalist sneaker.”
-These are low-profile sneaks with a clean silhouette that makes them as suitable for shorts and t-shirt as for going out with a smart leather jacket.
+For our money, the best leather sneakers are the court trainer, which is what you’d probably recognize as the “minimalist sneaker.”
+These are low-profile sneaks with a clean silhouette that makes them as suitable for shorts and a t-shirt as for going out with a smart leather jacket.

 - Italian made